 - The Arbortext ACL Code Archive: Over the years, members of the adepters mailing list found they referred to several historical posts on a regular basis.
 To simplify their own information retrieval and to preserve that knowledge in a neutral location, they created a website pulling the best of the archive out and posting it there.
 If you're going down the ACL road and customizing your Arbortext environment, there's some really good information in the Arbortext ACL Code Archive.
-In 2016, this site moved to the TC Dojo Forums.
-The Adepters Archive is free and open to the public.
-The other forums are not.
+In 2016, this site moved to the TC Dojo Forums, available to Affinity Group members.

 - Arbortext @ PTC Communities: Archives from the long-running Arbortext mailing list, adepters, was moved to the Arbortext forum @ PTC Communities.
 PTC staff and product managers monitor the forums along with many long-time users.
 The earliest messages date from 1996.
 If you have a question, it's a really good resource.